 How to Treat Lavender Poisoning in Cats

-If you notice that your cat has come into contact with a lavender product, Richardson recommends removing as much of the product as possible by bathing your pet.
+If you notice your cat has come into contact with a lavender product, Richardson recommends thoroughly bathing your pet.
 She then recommends calling the ASPCA’s poison control hotline (888-426-4435), anytime of the day for further information specific to the case.
 “They will be able to advise if you are safe to monitor your cat at home, or if you should get to your nearest vet ASAP, and the appropriate next steps that can be taken,” she says.

 If your cat is showing respiratory changes like rapid breathing, coughing and/or watery eyes after coming into contact with lavender oil/spray/diffuser, Richardson suggests moving the pet somewhere with fresh air and contacting your veterinarian.

-When you suspect lavender poisoning based on the above symptoms, bring your cat to a veterinarian for a thorough examination and treatment.
+When you suspect lavender poisoning based on the above symptoms, bring your cat to a veterinarian.
 “If a few drops come into contact with your cat, a quick and through bath may suffice,” says Barrack.
 “But if any more, or you suspect aspiration, ingestion, or your cat is showing signs of lavender poisoning, contact your primary care veterinarian immediately.”

-For cats that are diagnosed with lavender toxicity, Richardson explains that a physical examination and possible admittance to the hospital for blood samples and IV fluids may be necessary.
-Depending on the exam findings, administration of medications can help calm the gastrointestinal upset and/or help heal the liver and kidneys.
+For cats diagnosed with lavender toxicity, Richardson explains that a physical examination and possible admittance to the hospital for blood samples and IV fluids may be necessary.
+Depending on the exam findings, medication can help calm the gastrointestinal upset and/or help heal the liver and kidneys.